doma17/code-test-collection/README.md

 # Algorithm
-This is a auto push repository for Programmers
+This is a auto push repository for <Programmers Coding Test Website>